 Once payment is received you will receive an email with your login details, then you are officially in!
 You will receive everything in your email inbox, including instructions on how to access the course.
 Please check your spam folder to locate the email that starts with ‘[LOB 2021].’

 Yes!
 To apply for financial assistance for any of our courses, click here to complete a scholarship application.

 We’re here to support you on your journey and help with any questions you may have about enrolling and accessing the course.
 For support please email email@example.com.
 Be sure to add this address to your contact list so we don’t end up in your Junk/Spam/Promotions folder.
 But please check there just in case!

 Yes.
 If you are dissatisfied with the course —for any reason—simply contact us within 30 days of course enrollment.

 To make online spiritual support more accessible to our global community, especially during the pandemic, we offer two additional “Pay It Forward” payment options in addition to the regular fee.
-For those who need help, we offer a reduced tuition option, and for those who are able to help, we offer the chance to add a “Pay It Forward” donation to regular tuition, with those donations going directly to provide scholarship opportunities for others.
+For those who need help, we offer a reduced tuition option, and for those who are able to help, we offer the chance to add a “Pay It Forward” addition to regular tuition, with those additions going directly to provide scholarship opportunities for others.